PDXpert PLM Software

 - What's the difference between a full-function and read-only license?

 A full-function user account permits users to create new part, document and change records; add file attachments to the system library; review, comment on, and approve change forms; and configure the system through the administrator role.
-You can easily select (and change) which permissions are applied to each user account.
+You can easily select (and change) permissions applied to each user account.

 A read-only account allows a user to view, report and export existing records and files, but not create, edit or approve data.
-The RO account supports a single computer connection; logging into one computer will disconnect any others using the same account.

 - Do I need special licenses for administrators or approvers?
 What about a server license?